2021 Toyota 200

 The 2021 Toyota 200 presented by CK Power was the 16th stock car race of the 2021 NASCAR Camping World Truck Series season, the 21st iteration of the event, the first race of the playoffs, and the first race of the Round of 10.
-The race was held on Friday, August 20, 2021 in Madison, Illinois at World Wide Technology Raceway.
-The race was extended from 160 laps to 163 due to a NASCAR overtime finish.
+The race was held on Friday, August 20, 2021 in Madison, Illinois at Gateway Motorsports Park.
+The race was extended from 160 laps to 163 due to a overtime finish.
 After dominating most of the race, Sheldon Creed of GMS Racing would win the race and lock himself into the Round of 8.
 To fill the rest of the podium, Matt Crafton and Ben Rhodes, both from ThorSport Racing would finish 2nd and 3rd, respectively.

 The race was the debut for Chris Hacker and Armani Williams.

 Background

 Known as Gateway Motorsports Park until its renaming in April 2019, World Wide Technology Raceway is a 1.25-mile (2.01 km) paved oval motor racing track in Madison, Illinois, United States.
 The track previously held Truck races from 1998 to 2010, and returned starting in 2014.